Nayemhasan/Static_Website/README.md

-## This is a website for my fellow cst friends
+## This is a website for my fellow CST friends

     A single page satic site Made with JS, CSS and advance HTML tags